wecreatedigital/starter-wordpress/httpdocs/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 7.3.3 =
+* Bug Fix: Hide backend bypass.

+= 7.3.2 =
+* Tweak: Allow the log description column to word break for URLs or other strings with no spaces.
+* Bug Fix: Hide Backend bypass on certain Apache configurations.
+* Bug Fix: Properly return error that occurs during a backup.
+* Bug Fix: Regex warning on PHP 7.3 in the File Change module.
+* Bug Fix: Resolve warning when a user is set to "No Role".

 = 7.3.1 =
 * Enhancement: When ITSEC_DISABLE_MODULES is set, prevent hide backend from running.